NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Exploration.md

 ## Results

 As users add filters to the data on the Exploration Page, the Results section will automatically be updated.
-Results are broken up into different tabs:  Cases, Genes, Mutations, and OncoGrid.
+Results are broken up into different tabs:  `Cases`, `Genes`, `Mutations`, and `OncoGrid`.

 To illustrate these tabs, Case, Gene, and Mutation filters have been chosen ( Genes in the Cancer Gene Census, that have HIGH Impact for the TCGA-BRCA project) and a description of what each tab displays follows.

 #### Cases

-The Cases tab will give an overview of all the cases/patients who correspond to the filters chosen (Cohort).
+The `Cases` tab will give an overview of all the cases/patients who correspond to the filters chosen (Cohort).

 [![Exploration Case Example](images/Exploration-Case-Example.png)](images/Exploration-Case-Example.png "Click to see the full image.")